IXI90/IXI90.github.io/_posts/2017-09-27-PolicyGradient.md

 mathjax: true
 ---

-## Policy Gradient Methods
+## Policy-based Methods

-Most of the famous success stories of Reinforcement Learning (RL) were in the area of value-based methods, e.g. Deep Q-Networks.
-As we have seen before those methods primarily try to estimate the optimal value or action-value function.
-A optimal policy is then derived from the value function (greedy action).
+Most of the famous success stories of Reinforcement Learning (RL) were in the area of value-based methods, e.g. Deep Q-Networks (Q-algorithm).
+As we have seen before, those methods primarily try to estimate the optimal value or optimal action-value function.
+An optimal policy is then derived from the value function (greedy action).
+In the context of policy-based methods one follows a different strategy.
+Here, the policy is parametrised and thus, approximated directly without estimating the related value functions first.
+In other words, instead of learning an approximation of the underlying value function, policy-based methods attempt to search the space of possible policies directly.
+Why is this a good idea?

+Actually there are a lot of different reasons why this strategy might be beneficial: First of all, in certain environments the optimal policy might just be easier to approximate than the action-value function.
+However, this is really difficult to evaluate beforehand.
+A second reason is the possibility to represent stochastic policies.
+Most implementations of value-based methods lead to rather deterministic policies and thus ignore a lot of other possible good candidates.
+For example, in rock-paper-scissors with an "intelligent" opponent